AnnikaSimonsen/FaroeseOCR/README.md

 The texts have been OCR scanned from Timarit.is, using ABBYY Finereader, and proofread by a native speaker of Faroese.

-There is also a list of OCR errors that have been collected from real OCRed Faroese text.
+There is also a list of OCR errors that have been collected from real OCRed Faroese text along with frequency.